We received inquiry and someone will shortly be in contact with you.

 If you have any questions feel free to contact us anytime.

+We explore with our original e-bikes one of the slightly younger colonial cities of Cuba.
 Located on Cuba's third largest bay, Cienfuegos is home to the world's largest sugar export port and the only, never completed, nuclear power plant in Cuba.
 Nevertheless, the beauty of the city gave her the name "La Perla del Sur".
 That Cienfuegos was founded by French settlers can still be seen today.
 We cycle along Cuba's longest magnificent avenue, the Prado, and perhaps you will notice that we are moving in the probably cleanest city in the country, and that completely free of contamination.
 The historic center of Cienfuegos declared by UNESCO as a cultural heritage of humanity will certainly impress you.

 Transfer from Havana to Cienfuegos available on request.